-- Online Application and Fee - Identification: scanned version of the 1st page of the applicant's passport or Government ID. - Transcripts: Must hold a master's degree, or equivalent. - Demonstrated English proficiency: Previous evidence or IELTS or TOFEL are accepted. - Letter of Intent and Motivation for Program Acceptance: 250 word letter indicating intentions and interest. - Resume: Description of professional and academic experiences. - Recommendation Letter: Letter from candidate's previous educational institution or employer. - If applying for Professional experience validation for credits program, there will be an additional fee.
-Please review the tuition and fees section for more details.
+- Online Application and Fee - Identification: scanned version of the 1st page of the applicant's passport or Government ID. - Transcripts: Must hold a master's degree, or equivalent. - English Proficiency, if previous schooling has not been in English or if the student is a non-native English speaker (IELTS: 6.0, TOEFL: 75, or equivalent). - Letter of Intent and Motivation for Program Acceptance: 250-word letter indicating intentions and interest. - Resume: Description of professional and academic experiences. - Recommendation Letter: Letter from candidate's previous educational institution or employer. - If applying for Professional experience validation for credits program, there will be an additional fee. \